IfCodingWereNatural/icwn-site/packages/blog/src/content/blog/you-dont-understand-microservices.md

 ## Assertion 3: cross cutting concerns between services is the crux of why microservices are difficult

-and pretty much always boils down to sharing data, which introduces the tradeoff of:
+It pretty much always boils down to sharing data, which introduces the tradeoff of:

 - strong consistency (which is less preformant, but reduces complexity)
-  - in a monolith, this is far less of an issue because you have direct access to the data don't need to communicate with other services over a network to get the data that you need.
-You do need to communicate over a network to access the database (most likely), but this is far less costly in terms of preformance. and,
 - eventual consistency (which offers preformance, but greatly increases complexity)

+> Aside: in a monolith, this is far less of an issue because you have direct
+> access to the data don't need to communicate with other services over a
+> network to get the data that you need.
+You do need to communicate over a
+> network to access the database (most likely), but this is far less costly in
+> terms of preformance.

+A well known quote from Star Wars:

-Fear leads to anger.
+> Fear leads to anger.
 Anger leads to hate.
 Hate leads to suffering.
+>
+> - Yoda

-MSA leads to cross cutting concerns, which leads to data sharing, which leads to dealing with the tradeoff of strong vs eventual consistency, which leads to either a significant decrease in preformance or a significant increase in complexity (and often both).
+In like manner, MSA leads to cross cutting concerns, which leads to data sharing, which leads to dealing with the tradeoff of strong vs eventual consistency, which leads to either a significant decrease in preformance or a significant increase in complexity (and sometimes both).

+Oh, and MSAs also lead to suffering.

 ## Assertion 4: You should start with a monolith because...